OUR

 YOUNG CHILDREN’S SERVICE

-This service for young children (0-5) and their families will take place outdoors this year.
-Rabbinic Intern Elana Ackerman Hirsch and Early Childhood Center musician Brett Fromson, will offer songs, stories, and welcome the new year together, complete with the sound of the shofar.
+These services for young children ages 0-4 and 5-8 and their families will take place outdoors at Beverly Canon Gardens.
+Rabbi Liora Alban and Early Childhood Center musician Brett Fromson, will offer songs, stories, and welcome the new year together, complete with the sound of the shofar.
 Let us know you’ll be there by signing up below.

 Program Descriptions